Erlanger Logo

 • "You" means the patient whose medical information this concerns.

-• “Medical information” means all of the paper and electronic records related to a patient’s physical and mental health care – past, present, or future.
-These records tell who the patient is and include information about billing and payment (also known as “Protected Health Information” or “PHI”).
+• "Medical information" means all the paper and electronic records related to a patient’s physical and mental health care – past, present, or future.
+These records include information about billing and payment (also known as “Protected Health Information” or “PHI”).

 • "Use" means sharing or using medical information within Erlanger.